Sierra Cycle Challenge benefiting Disabled Sports Eastern Sierra is July 23rd – 25th.

 - And other activities too numerous to list

-Needless to say, it was a busy year for us and for Disabled Sports.
+Needless to say, it was a busy year for us, for Disabled Sports Eastern Sierra, and for the National Wounded Warrior Center initiative.
 While it may seem like a very "giving" activity, we also get a lot back by seeing the difference we can make in the lives of our students - young and old.

 We need your help!
 The funds we raise for The Sierra Cycle Challenge go directly toward supporting students with individualized instruction and adaptive equipment, so they can enjoy the same sports that you do.
 Your donations will allow veterans with cognitive and physical disabilities and children with autism, cerebral palsy, downs syndrome, and other disabilities to remember that life is worth living.

-We have a goal to raise $5,000, and would like to reach something near the $11,000 you raised last year.
+We have a personal goal to raise $8,000, and would like to reach something near the $11,000 you collectively contributed last year.
 Please help us reach the goal with a tax-deductible donation to Disabled Sports Eastern Sierra.
 We will be climbing our way through the 9000' in the Eastern Sierra for two+ days and thinking gratefully of all our supporters along the way!
-We have started the fund raising with a $1000 contribution of our own.
+We have started the fund raising with a $2000 contribution of our own.

 DSES also accepts checks through the mail, and credit cards over the phone.
 Send contributions directly to DSES by mail or phone below and indicate it is to support Tom and Hilary’s ride (if you do contribute this way, please let us know by email so we are sure to thank you):